• Home

 "classic albums", "Cover Stories", albums, BBC, deezer, mastertapes, Music, podcast, Radio4, trailblazers

-I track a lot of podcasts as I find that they can be can be a great way to catch up with news and ideas or listen to interesting discussions.
+I track a lot of podcasts because I find they can be a great way to catch up on news and ideas or listen to interesting discussions.
 This is great when travelling (if you can block out the ambient noise with some good earphones) when sitting and working isn’t so easy (standing on a commuter train for example).

-I thought this would be something to share.
-Some of these are well known to any music fan, other less obvious …
+I thought this would be worth sharing.
+Some of these are well known to any music fan, others less obvious …

 • Sound of Cinema – one of a couple of BBC programmes about music for film, this is the more ‘high brow’

-• Soundtracking with Edith Bowman – BBC Radio presenter and more interview based and more influenced by film promo circuit
+• Soundtracking with Edith Bowman – BBC Radio presenter and more, interview-based and more influenced by the film promo circuit

 • Life of a Song – A Financial Times podcast (yes FT does cover the arts).
-The presentation comes across as an attempt to be rather academic and high brow (which for me can irritate), but the content can be pretty interesting.
-This are fairly short podcasts
+The presentation comes across as an attempt to be rather academic and high-brow (which, for me, can irritate), but the content can be pretty interesting.
+These are relatively short podcasts.

-• Radio 4 on Music – A grouping for documentaries that Radio 4 make available.
-As a result the subject matter can be very diverse.
+• Radio 4 on Music – A grouping for documentaries that Radio 4 makes available.
+As a result, the subject matter can be very diverse.
 But as you would expect from the BBC, production quality is very high and typically well researched.

 • Sound Opinions – A couple of well known music journals chat about news of the day, maybe recent releases and then a segment of the show focusing on a theme, such as the top 50 albums of the year.

-• Deezer Trailblazers – Interview with people that have had strong influence in the dance music scene from the founder of Mute Daniel Miller to Gary Numan.
+• Deezer Trailblazers – Interview with people who have had a strong influence on the dance music scene, from the founder of Mute, Daniel Miller, to Gary Numan.
 If you know about the artist already, you’re not going to get nuggets of gold in terms of new insights, but the love of music and references to songs will get you spinning off into your collection at interesting tangents.
-The podcasts made available so far I think where first recorded about 2 years ago.
+The podcasts made available so far, I think, were first recorded about 2 years ago.

-• Cover Stories – this pod cast is relatively short and kind of takes its idea from a 7″ single (remember the vinyl 45?).
-Two halves with each half a chat about a song and the various cover versions.
+• Cover Stories – this podcast is relatively short and kind of takes its idea from a 7″ single (remember the vinyl 45?).
+Two halves: a chat about a song and its various cover versions.
 There is a cleverness in the simplicity of this podcast as this feels like you’re sat hanging out with friends chatting about a song.

 Share this: